To read from the first episode click here: Episode 1

 “This be called the Turnaround,” explained Stanley.
 He pointed his now empty pipe at the building on the opposite bank, “And that there be Angel Falls Mill, so called ’cos of the waterfall there.”

 Nigel watched Digby lope over the narrow stone bridge that linked the two riverbanks.
-The dog disappeared inside the old, dilapidated and long-disused building, the very water mill that Nigel had been sent to buy.
+The dog disappeared inside the old, dilapidated and long-disused building, the very mill that Nigel had been sent to buy.

-Next episode: Angel Falls Mill
+Episode 8: Angel Falls Mill